Quadralific/APIR/README.md

 # Reporting Bugs or Errors
 Does APIR have any errors or bugs when you use it?
 Report it at the [issues](https://github.com/QuadraBoy/APIR/issues) tab.

-When making an issue report, make sure that your issue is very in-depth and can be reproduce or in other words, can be repeated.
+When making an issue report, make sure that your issue report is very in-depth and can be reproduce or in other words, can be repeated.

 # Code Examples
 Check the [wiki](https://github.com/QuadraBoy/APIR/wiki) page for code examples.